-Terraform binaries neither distributed with Spacelift, nor with its runner Docker image.
-Instead, Spacelift dynamically detects the right version for each workflow (run or task), downloads the right binary on demand, verifies it and mounts it as read-only on the runner Docker container as
+Terraform binaries are neither distributed with Spacelift nor with its runner Docker image.
+Instead, Spacelift dynamically detects the right version for each workflow (run or task), downloads the right binary on demand, verifies it, and mounts it as read-only on the runner Docker container as

 /bin/terraform to be directly available in the runner's